 It’s heart-breaking to think that our favourite Jaguar engines, like the 3.0-litre supercharged V6, the 5.0-litre V8 and the supercharged V8s used in the F-Type, Range Rover Sport SVR and more, aren’t made by Jaguar at all.
 In fact, they are made by Ford at the firm’s Bridgend factory.

-Visit V12 sports and classics today to see our collection of used cars.
+Visit V12 sports and classics today to see our collection of used automatic cars.